wkcjay/wkcjay/README.md

 - 🌱 I’m currently learning GoLang

 ## I'm planning to
-- become a full-stack software engineer
+- become a backend software engineer
 - travel to Europe to see the Aurora Borealis 🌈

 ## I like to